GiLuSSa/N-ICP/README.md

 Some post processing is provided to better understand what's happened.

 Due to the current limitations of Python in Grasshopper, and the unavailability of the console while a script is running, some debug information are printed to a file (StatusDebug.txt) to monitor the registration.
 I assure that this is really handy for long registrations.

+# Various
+I've also added the .py file that's inside the .gh file so that it can be used by non Rhino users.
+To implement the code I used RhinoCommon but open3d can be used to deal with the meshed and sklearn can be used to find the nearest neighbors between S(X) and T